 Mistake #3: Not paying for web hosting

 Don’t waste your time trying to save on wrong things.
-Skip your morning Starbucks session and pay for quality web hosting.
-I can personally recommend Namecheap and SiteGround hosting, but there are many other great services out there.
+Skip your morning Starbucks session and pay for a quality web hosting.

-You don’t need to spend money on the managed hosting which is usually overpriced and you can set up your WordPress blog quite easily anyway.
+You don’t need to spend money on the managed hosting, but choose wisely so you can start your blog right away.

 Mistake #4: Not learning from successful bloggers

 There are many amazing bloggers who offer their experience for free.
 Follow them and learn from them.

 Don’t try to reinvent the wheel when it comes to blogging.
 Lots of others already pushed through, make sure to learn from them and to avoid embarrassing mistakes.